kennynlam/DATASCI-112-Final-Project/README.md

 # DATASCI-112-Final-Project
-This is my final project for DATASCI 112, in which I attempted to predict the next year enrollment changes in Iowa public school districts.
+This is my final project for DATASCI 112 (Principles of Data Science), in which I attempted to predict next year enrollment changes in Iowa public school districts.